SpencerDuncan8/Crossfit_Workout_App/README.md

     *   **Cloud Data Sync:** All local data is automatically migrated to the cloud upon signup.
     *   **Cross-Device Access:** Access your programs, logs, and progress from any device.
     *   **Unlimited Custom Programs:** Create and save as many workout programs as you want.
-    *   **Full Template Library:** Unlock the complete library of professionally designed program templates.
+    *   **Full Template Library Access:** Load and schedule any template without program-count restrictions.
     *   **Future Social Features:** Early access to community features as they are released.

 ## 🔒 Payment Security